emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 ## Creating A View Router

-Now that our main views are setup, we need to create a view router to programmatically navigate between them.
+Now that our main views are set up, we need to create a view router to programmatically navigate between them.
 Create another new SwiftUI file in our Views directory called `RouterView`, and replace the boilerplate with the following code:

 ```swift
 import SwiftUI